Emma-Glesser/DSL_Team_Pancake/Internal_DSL/README.md

 ## How to build

-Use the script `buil.sh` to get a Jar of our DSL located in `/target`.
+Use the script `build.sh` to get a Jar of our DSL located in `/target`.

 ## How to use